 What is defined as an “Essential Crossing”

-According to legal document published as a Notice on the US Federal Register, “essential travel” (permitted crossings) are defined as:
+According to legal Notices published on the US Federal Register, “essential travel” (permitted crossings) are defined as:

 - U.S. citizens and lawful permanent residents returning to the United States;

 - Individuals traveling for medical purposes (e.g., to receive medical treatment in the United States);

 - Individuals traveling to work in the United States (e.g., individuals working in the farming or agriculture industry who must travel between the United States and Mexico in furtherance of such work);

 - Individuals traveling for emergency response and public health purposes (e.g., government officials or emergency responders entering the United States to support Federal, state, local, tribal, or territorial government efforts to respond to Covid-19 or other emergencies);